yumaikas/blogserv/README.md

 #Blogserv - Yet another blog engine in golang.

 This is the software that powers https://junglecoder.com.
 It is currently only intended for personal use by those who are interested in go.
+It runs on both windows and linux with only changing an environment variable for configurations.

 Currently the website is running an older version sans a lot of the admin interface that this version is working on.
 The sync with the server will come once I finish a few features: